microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 !["Run a Single Workflow" page with 2 sets of paired FASTQ file inputs for ReadsQC](../_static/images/howto_guides/workflows/metaG/03102025_run_multi_rqc.png) ![File selection for 2 sets of paired FASTQ file inputs](../_static/images/howto_guides/workflows/metaG/03102025_run_multi_rqc_files.png)

 Other ways the inputs for each workflow may change include the types of files needed as well as the number of different types of files.
-For example, with Read Based Analysis, the input is a filtered FASTQ file.
+For example, with Read-based Taxonomy, the input is a filtered FASTQ file.
 This can be uploaded by the user, input as a URL, or taken from the result of other workflows run on NMDC EDGE.
 The results of your other workflows will be available in the file selection menu if the file type is right for the workflow you need to run.
 For the Read-based Taxonomy Classification workflow, the input is filtered FASTQ files, which is the output of the ReadsQC workflow.

 !["Run a Single Workflow" page for Read-based Taxonomy Classification](../_static/images/howto_guides/workflows/metaG/03102025_run_rba.png) ![File selection showing projects that the user](../_static/images/howto_guides/workflows/metaG/03102025_run_rba_file.png)